PartialVolume/shredos.x86_64/README.md

 $ echo -n mem > /sys/power/state
 ```

 or alternatively, use the following command which sends the computer to sleep and then automatically powers the computer back up after 5 seconds.
-See ShredOS wiki for details on [sleep states](https://github.com/PartialVolume/shredos.x86_64/wiki/Unfreezing-hard-drives-for-ATA-secure-erase)
+See ShredOS wiki for details on [sleep states](https://github.com/PartialVolume/shredos.x86_64/wiki/Unfreezing-hard-drives-for-ATA-secure-erase) These commands will only work reliably if you are using the vanilla version of ShredOS.
+This is because the Linux Direct Rendering Manager (DRM) is required to correctly wake the display hardware, with the nomodeset version of ShredOS DRM is disabled and you may end up with a blank screen after rewaking.
 ```
 rtcwake -m mem -s 5
 ```